A brief outline

 Hatfield Forest has been a proud feature in many owners propert portfoilios, including Robert the Bruce, the Dukes of Buckingham, the Rich family, the Parkers and the Turnors.
 This was a period of disputes between parties who held rights to different parts and aspects of the Forest.

-In 1729, the forest was bought by the Houblon family and they made changes to the landscape, as it became an extension to their estate at Hallingbury Place.
+In 1729, the forest was bought by the Houblon family and they made changes to the forest, landscaping the central area, as it became an extension to their estate at Hallingbury Place.
 During the 19th century, it was saved from enclosure.

 The forest was bequeathed to the National Trust in 1924.